awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-about-examples.md

 }
 ```

 Don't confuse the similar syntax for *local parameters* used in the `runtimeConfig` section of SSM documents with Parameter Store parameters\.
 A local parameter isn't the same as a Systems Manager parameter\.
-You can distinguish local parameters from Systems Manager parameters by the absence of the `ssm:` prefix\.
+You can distinguish local parameters from Systems Manager parameters by the absence of the `ssm:` prefix:

 ```
 "runtimeConfig":{